CalumForsterDev/CalumForsterDev.github.io/_posts/2018-01-20-Make-your-web-app-use-HTTPS-in-30-minutes.md

 So you have an application which works over HTTP and you want to switch to HTTPS.
 You can do it for free with Let's Encrypt and NGINX.
 It should only take about 30 minutes...

   1. Register a free domain name (if you don't already have one) `10 minutes`
-  2. Setup your NGINX proxy `10 minutes`
+  2. Set up your NGINX proxy `10 minutes`
   3. Use certbot to generate certificates `10 minutes`

 ## Register a free domain name (if you don't already have one)